gradescope/autograder_samples/specs.md

 can be controlled by setting the "visibility" field at the top level for an assignment, or for an individual test.

+Note: Instructors will always see all tests, so for now you'll have to create a student account to test visibility settings.

 Options for the visibility field are as follows:

 - `hidden`: test case will never be shown to students